psoukie/psoukie.github.io/_notes/watches-attesa.md

 What does a business traveler need in a watch?
 And does anyone really even need a wrist watch nowadays?
 As a dedicated, single-purpose tool, a watch should be superior to multipurpose devices such as smartphones and smart watches.
 Most watches (and this one more than others) definitely are.

 Form and function – coupled, perhaps, with meaning – are the main criteria we evaluate watches on.
 In terms of subjective to objective, they probably rank from meaning to form to function.
 In terms of importance, these items are both situational and subjective.

 ## Function

-Starting with function, the Attesa impresses with its ability to run reliably on its own while keeping accurate track of time across time zones and daylight savings adjustments.
+Starting with function, the Attesa impresses with its ability to run reliably on its own while staying on top of accurate time across time zones and daylight savings adjustments.
 From the functional perspective, this is an ultimate watch for a traveler:

-* It’s powered by light so you never need to worry about forgetting to wind the watch, charging it every night, or having it run out of battery while on a trip.
+* You never need to worry about forgetting to wind or charge the watch or running out of battery while on a trip.
+The Attesa is powered by light and has a ridiculous six-month power reserve (with a two-year power save mode).
 * It is very accurate.
-It’s quartz crystal will keep good time (TK precision) even during longer trips outside of the atomic clock radio coverage.
+On its own, the H149 movement is certified to ±15 seconds per month, but judging by a similar Citizen it could be much more precise in practice.[^promaster] Regardless, the Attesa is guaranteed to be ten times more accurate than a certified chronometer even on a long trip outside of the atomic clock radio coverage.

-* It seamlessly switches between time zones (including those with 30-minute differences, that would challenge GMT watches) and keeps accurate date across months and years.
+* It seamlessly switches between time zones with a pull and twist of the crown, including for India and parts of Australia with their GMT-hand-defying 30-minute differences.
+And thanks to its perpetual calendar, the date is always correct as it autonomously keeps track of days, months and leap years.

-* Affordable — no worries about losing or dinging the watch at the airport security check.

-* Very subtle, but efficient lume on the hands and hour markers.

-* Clean design (city names, DST and reception labels are discreet)

-* And because it’s affordable, you won’t be too distressed if it gets dinged or lost while negotiating security checkpoints after a short night of sleep.

-* The radio signal has a low frequency with wave length over three miles, and can therefore travel a long distance with low energy and – unlike GPS signal – can easily pass through walls.
+Would you do not get is a world timer or a GMT indication, and there is no explicit am/pm differentiation.
+For locations you cannot convert easily in your head, the watch offers a fast way to “fly” between locations by using the crown and seeing the hands adjust in real time.

+[^promaster]: My Citizen Promaster Tough with the same rating and similar price point has been off by about one second per month.

+### Atomic Clock Synchronization

->> ## History of Radio-Controlled Clocks
+>> ## Radio-Controlled Time(-line)
 >>
->> **1898:** Howard Grubb proposes "Marconi" wave could be used to set watches.
+>> **1898:** Howard Grubb proposes radio could be used to set watches.
 >>
 >> **1903:** US Navy broadcasts the first radio time signal.
 >>
->> **1910:** The Eiffel Tower Time escapes demolition thanks to its transmissions of Paris Observatory time.
+>> **1910:** The Eiffel Tower escapes demolition thanks to its time transmissions.
 >>
 >> **1913:** NAA in Arlington, VA starts broadcasting time in  morse code.
 >>
 >> **1924:** BBC introduces the famous six pips time signal.
 >>
->> **1960**: Digitally encoded signals with hour, minute and seconds.
+>> **1960**: First digitally encoded signals with hour, minute and seconds.
 >>
 >> Adapted from “Radio Controlled Clocks” by Michael Lombardi.
 >> {: .small}
 {: .float}

+The watch has a receiver that synchronizes it to atomic clocks via radio signals from stations in the United States, Europe, Japan and China.
+Compared to GPS, the radio signal has a low frequency (with wave length over three miles) which can travel a long distance and pass through walls, as long as you are within coverage.[^coverage]

+The transmitted information includes full date and also future date of daylight savings time change.
+The automated daylight savings changes can be disabled with manual adjustment, and the watch will also remember any individual DST adjustments you made for each time zone.

+### Operating the watch

+To check or change the time zones, you simply pull the crown into the first position, and the seconds hand will quickly point to the city code of the current time zone.
+You can move between the cities by turning the crown (with discernible clicks).
+The seconds hand jumps between the selections and the hour hand (and minute hand and date, if needed) adjust in real time.

+To check the daylight savings time of the location you are viewing, pull the crown to the second position.
+The seconds hand will move to indicate whether the DST is on or off, and – if needed – you can manually override the daylight savings for this location by turning the crown.

+With the crown pushed in, the watch allows you to quickly check the result of last night’s automated reception by pressing the push button on the side, or force a manual synchronization with a long press.

+The time, date and year can be also set manually by using the crown in combination with the push button.
+Lastly, should there be a problem with the alignment of the hands, there is one more recessed button that allows you to reset the hands.

+[^coverage]: I live north west of Seattle which is fairly far from the WWVB Fort Collins station in Denver, CO, but the watch receives the signal successfully almost every night even in a watch case.
+If live outside of the radio coverage, you can either set the time, date and year manually or use one of several free mobile apps that produce audible signal that the watch is able to pick up and decode.

 This watch could be left on the Moon, and it would happily keep track of time and calendar for years.
 In most places on the Northern hemisphere here on Earth, it would do so while adjusting to an atomic clock through a radio signal.

-Would you do not get is a world timer or a GMT indication with an explicit am/pm designation.
-Still, for people unaccustomed to converting between time zones, the crown offers a fast way to “fly” between locations and see the hour hand adjust in real time.

 ## Form